 Why Is Market Intelligence Important?

-Many companies spend too much time looking internally, analyzing the subtleties of their organization without thinking big-picture.
-Market intelligence helps you pause and look outside, at the other players in your space, and gather crucial context for why things are happening.
+Many companies spend too much time looking internally, analyzing the subtleties of their organization without thinking about the big picture.
+Market intelligence helps you pause and look outward at the other players in your space and gather crucial context for why things are happening.

 Types of Market Intelligence Data

 You might be picking up on a trend by now: market intelligence can come in a few different flavors and is customizable depending on your business model, customers, and goals.
 In fact, this is a key reason why it’s valuable.
 You can build data that works for you.

 But what should you be looking at?
 Here are a few examples of the types of market intelligence data you can capture.